Manifold GCN: Diffusion-based Convolutional Neural Network for Manifold-valued Graphs: Background

 The set of all isometries of $M$ constitutes the isometry group of $M$.

 Another fundamental property of Riemannian geometry is curvature.
-The geodesics define the real-valued sectional curvatures $K_p$ that intuitively measure how much surfaces, which are images of planes under $\exp_p$, bend.
-Important manifolds of constant sectional curvature $K := K_p \equiv c$ are spheres ($c>0$), Euclidean spaces ($c=0$), and hyperbolic spaces ($c<0$).
+The geodesics define the real-valued sectional curvatures $K_p$ that intuitively measure how much surface images of planes under $\exp_p$ bend.
+Important model manifolds of constant sectional curvature $K := K_p \equiv c$ are spheres ($c>0$), Euclidean spaces ($c=0$), and hyperbolic spaces ($c<0$).
 The curvature has a profound influence on the properties of the manifold.
-In particular, if $M$ is a so-called Hadamard manifold~\cite[Ch.\ 6]{Petersen2006}, that is, a simply connected manifold with non-positive sectional curvature $K_p \le 0$ everywhere, the whole manifold is a normal convex neighborhood.
+In particular, if $M$ is a so-called Hadamard manifold~\citep[Ch.\ 6]{Petersen2006}, a simply connected manifold with non-positive sectional curvature $K_p \le 0$ everywhere, the whole manifold is a normal convex neighborhood.
 Apart from Euclidean and hyperbolic spaces, the spaces of symmetric positive definite matrices with the affine invariant metric belong to this class.